The Principals

 “No, I don’t,” Benn says.

 “Anyway, Erica’s question is a valid one.
 Why do we have it?
-I’m not the one to answer it.
+I’m not the one to answer that.
 It’s not my story to tell.”

 “You mean the midget, right?”

 “Dwarf.”
 I say it automatically now, it sems.
-“Eric, if you would, please.
-The usual criteria for Braden… what’s he say his name is, Den?”
+“Eric, the usual criteria for Braden… what’s he say his name is, Den?”

 “Fane.”